tkestack/kvass/README.md

 ## Kvass + Thanos

-Since the data of Prometheus now distribution on shards, we need a way to get global data view.
+Since the data of Prometheus now distribut on shards, we need a way to get global data view.

 [Thanos](https://github.com/thanos-io/thanos) is a good choice.
 What we need to do is adding Kvass sidecar beside Thanos sidecar, and setting up a Kvass coordinator.